Due to enforced governmental restrictions and health implications of the Covid-19 virus, this meeting has been postponed until further notice.

 Simon J. Nayler, BSc, MBBCh, FFPath, MMed completed his undergraduate medical studies and anatomical pathology specialisation at the University of the Witwatersrand, Johannesburg.
 He subsequently undertook a two month travelling fellowship in soft tissue tumour pathology with Prof. CDM Fletcher at St. Thomas’ Hospital, London.

-He returned as a staff pathologist and lecturer in the Department of Anatomical Pathology at the University of the Witwatersrand, where he was Associate Professor from 2002 – 2008.
-He is currently a partner pathologist at Gritzman and Thatcher Laboratories, but is also affiliated with the Donald Gordon Medical Centre, University of the Witwatersrand in Johannesburg.
+Dr Nayler returned as a staff pathologist and lecturer in the department of Anatomical Pathology at the University of the Witwatersrand, where he was Associate Professor from 2002 – 2008.
+He then joined the practice of Drs Gritzman and Thatcher Laboratories, where he is currently a partner, and is also affiliated with the Donald Gordon Medical Centre, University of the Witwatersrand, Johannesburg.

-Pawel T. Schubert, MBChB, FCPath(SA), MMed, MScMedSci (Cytopathology), MPhil (Paed Path) is a Consultant in anatomical pathology at Tygerberg Hospital, University of Stellenbosch and the NHLS, Stellenbosch.
+Pawel T. Schubert, MBChB, FCPath(SA), MMed, MScMedSci (Cytopathology), MPhil (Paed Path) is a Consultant in Anatomical Pathology at Tygerberg Hospital, University of Stellenbosch and the NHLS, Stellenbosch.